In India, Kerry pushes for Modi to set net-zero goals

 There was “progress” in nudging India toward announcing a timetable for reaching net zero carbon emissions in the coming weeks, Kerry said in New Delhi, where he is meeting senior Indian officials in preparation for Prime Minister Narendra Modi’s state visit to Washington on Sept.
-24. Several weeks after that, in late October, world leaders are scheduled to gather in Glasgow for a conference known as COP26 that is considered pivotal for the fate of the planet.
+24. Several weeks after that, in late October, world leaders are scheduled to gather in Glasgow, Scotland, for a conference known as COP26 that is considered pivotal for the fate of the planet.

 “I think a number of countries will step up in the next couple weeks, before the COP or at the COP, but they need to have the privilege of deciding when and where to [make announcements],” Kerry said in a brief interview in the Indian capital.
-“We’re making progress and my hope is the next six weeks will concentrate people’s minds.
-Nobody appreciates being pushed around and I’m not here to do that.”
+“We’re making progress, and my hope is the next six weeks will concentrate people’s minds.
+Nobody appreciates being pushed around, and I’m not here to do that.”

 Several world leaders “are ready to step up and have said they’ll announce new plans,” Kerry added, while declining to offer specifics.